Volunteer Park Conservatory: Cacti and Succulent House

 Members of the spine plant family Cactaceae, native to the Americas, are known as cacti or cactuses.
-All cacti are succulents – plants which have adapted to arid climate or soil conditions and store water in their leaves, stems, and/or roots – but not all succulents are cacti.
+All cacti are succulents – plants that have adapted to arid climate or soil conditions and store water in their leaves, stems, and/or roots – but not all succulents are cacti.
 The conservatory's collection includes cacti genera such as Opuntia, as well as succulents from other genera such as Pachypodium, Haworthia, Agave, Aloe, and Euphorbia.
 Grown from a cutting taken in 1916, the Jade Tree (Crassula argentea) is one of the oldest plants in the conservatory.

 Art installations

 Several sculptural features and artworks adorn the conservatory.

 The ornate beveled glass lunette window found just above the entry is original to 1912.
-In 1981, the conservatory added a hand blown and stained green glass canopy designed by Richard Spaulding and entitled “Homage in Green” to the entry vestibule.
+In 1981, the conservatory added a hand-blown and stained green glass canopy designed by Richard Spaulding and entitled “Homage in Green” to the entry vestibule.
 Additional green glass pieces, also designed by Spaulding, were added in 1982 and 1995.
 The lunette or "peacock window" over the main entry is the only original wood and glass piece remaining from 1912 after two renovations.
 It was restored in 2000.

 A wrought iron display tree designed by Randy Benson and crafted by local iron artists holds tillandsias in the bromeliad house.